Authentication

 Getting Started

-Viewing Your API Key
+Locating Your API Key

-Using your API key to authenticate HTTP requests
+Using your API Key

 Example Request